 Combine all the ingredients except the cilantro.
 Stir to combine thoroughly and heat, over medium low heat until it comes to a gentle boil.

 - Reduce heat and simmer for 5 minutes.

-- When cool, add the chopped cilantro.
+When cool, add the chopped cilantro and stir to combine.

 The sweet Thai chili sauce is from Mai Pham's The Best of Vietnamese and Thai Cooking.
 I have never found a better one.
 It's a really good book.
 If you can find a copy, grab it.